Paul Marnane on Arrow ECS ANZ "transition"

 Like other distributors, Arrow ECS ANZ is moving to evolve its offering.
 Its leaders have flagged their intention to modernise the business in line with Arrow globally, to act “as a global value-added distributor in the modern data centre, virtualisation, analytics, networking and cyber security areas”.

-Arrow ECS ANZ brought in a new general manager of its enterprise computing solutions business in Australia and New Zealand, Paul Marnane, following the departure of Karl Sice.
+This year, Arrow ECS ANZ brought in a new general manager of its enterprise computing solutions business in Australia and New Zealand, Paul Marnane, following the departure of Karl Sice.
 That’s in addition to announcing a new sales director, Ingram Micro veteran Kelly Johnson, in March.

 Formerly the Arrow ECS country manager in Ireland from 2019 to 2023, Marnane will no doubt have plenty of eyes on him as he charts a course for Arrow’s business.